mantik-ai/tutorials/mlflow_models_tutorial.md

 provided to the `load_model` function: `"runs:/<mlflow_run_id>/<path_to_model>"`,
 where `mlflow_run_id` is the run id under which your model was saved and `path_to_model` is the relative path to the model within the run’s artifacts directory.
-You can look at the respective run and see the logged model through Mantikflow's UI.
+You can look at the respective run and see the logged model through the Mantik mlflow UI.
 There you can also find the RUN ID.

 ```python
 logged_model = "runs:/<mlflow_run_id>/<path_to_model>"